outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - identify economic cycles not integrated enough with other economic structures so as to be considered essential
+    - debts to entities who dont provide essential inputs or inputs further up the chain with x degree of distance from essential resource suppliers

   - add to insight path & solution automation workflow indexes
     - find an example & generalize
       - find core/unit objects, find example using those objects, & generalize